Nyks45/Kernel-TC/README.md

 TC for x86_64 architecture for kernel compilation , compiled from Linaro GCC 6.1.0 source with graphite and link time optimizations(lto).

-This TC has embedded Newlib C library support with plugin & lto optimiztions along with custom CLoog & PPL support.
+This TC has embedded Newlib C library support with plugin & lto optimiztions along with custom CLoog, PPL & GDB code support.

                             setup export commands in .bashrc